jean-pierreBoth/multistochgrad/README.md

 Examples are based on logisitc regression applied to digits MNIST database (as in the second paper on SCSG).
 The data files can be downloaded from [MNIST](http://yann.lecun.com/exdb/mnist).
-The database has 60000 images of 784 pixels corresponding to handwritten digits form 0 to 9.

 The logistic regression, with 10 classes,  is tested with the 3 algorithms and some comments are provided, comparing the results.
 Times are obtained by launching twice the example to avoid the compilation time of the first pass.

 Run times are those obtained on a 4 hyperthreaded i7-cores laptop at 2.7Ghz.
-(If you want to run the examples just download and modify the path to mnist files according to your settings in the examples sources)

 ### SCSG logistic regression